Rashes in babies and children

 - not wanting to eat

-The 2nd stage usually starts a few days later and can include:
+The 2nd stage usually starts a few days later and symptoms can include:

 - mouth ulcers, which can be painful

-- a raised rash of spots on the hands and feet, and sometimes the thighs and bottom
+- a raised rash of spots on the hands and feet, and sometimes the groin area and bottom

 The rash of spots can look pink, red, or darker than the surrounding skin, depending on your skin tone.